 We live in a world that’s data rich and insight poor.
 We currently receive five times as much information as we did in 1986, and that number is only expected to climb as we become more bogged down with data.
 Why?
 Author Anthony ‘Tas’ Tasgal believes it’s because we live in an arithmocracy, a system where we worship numbers as gods and strongly believe in the safety of numbers and digits above all else.
-We’re afraid to make decisions without data, which is why we want facts - and we want them now.
+We’re afraid to make decisions without data, which is why we want facts – and perhaps why the art of storytelling in market research has been lost.

 Choosing insight over information